Asian confederation reinforces support for Qatar World Cup

 KUALA LUMPUR The Asian Football Confederation (AFC) threw its weight behind the choice of Qatar for the 2022 World Cup on Thursday as international calls continued to question the Gulf state's right to host the tournament.

-In a statement the governing body for Asian football said: "The AFC reiterates its support for the 2022 FIFA World Cup to be held in Qatar.
+In a statement the governing body for Asian soccer said: "The AFC reiterates its support for the 2022 FIFA World Cup to be held in Qatar.

 "Football is the world's game that should set itself no geographical borders.